-When you meet with Dr. Core for your consultation, we provide you with the details for preparing for your facelift, including instructions to follow to ensure a successful surgery.
+When you meet with Dr. Core for your consultation, he will provide you with the details for preparing for your facelift, including instructions to follow to ensure a successful surgery.

 When having a facelift, the incisions are made along your hairline from the temple down around the earlobe and to the back of the neck.
 This enables the removal of the excess sagging skin that creates lines and creases that distort the natural lines of your face.
 When tightening your skin, the surgeon must ensure that it’s smooth, but not over-corrected.

-The right amount of tension is critical, and that’s why you must choose a surgeon who specializes in facelifts.
+The right amount of tension is critical: that’s why you must choose a surgeon who specializes in facelifts.

 Next, the fatty tissue that makes your face look heavy, jowly and baggy is removed with liposuction.
 Then the underlying muscle is tightened to restore a younger shape to your face.
-The incisions are closed along natural skin lines, and bandages are then applied.
+The incisions are closed along natural skin lines and bandages are then applied.
 These dressings will be removed in a few days.
-Swelling and bruising usually subsides in seven to 10 days
+Swelling and bruising usually subsides in seven to ten days.

 What to Expect After a Facelift

 Stitches are often removed within a week.

 The first week of a facelift involves some discomfort along with bruising and swelling.